 13. Download Google Maps

 If you’re going to Mexico, download the Google map for your destination before arriving so you’ll have access to important addresses, names, and directions.
-Once downloaded on to your phone or tablet, you’ll be able to access all locations even if you’re not on WiFi or using data.

 Before arriving in Mexico with my dogs, I pinned all important locations on a Google map and downloaded the map to my phone.
-This included my accommodation, the airport, all nearby hospitals and veterinarians, as well as touristic spots I knew I wanted to visit.

 Other points of interest included the closest public transportation stations—metro, bus stop— the American embassy, information booths, restaurants I wanted to try, and local supermarkets.